 Dalriada is aware that members of the Scheme are potential victims of a scam.
-As such, we look to keep members informed and to facilitate direct access for members to Dalriada be means of a:
+As such, we look to keep members informed and to facilitate direct access for members to Dalriada by means of a:

-- Dedicated member website
+• Dedicated member website;

-- Dedicated contact e-mail address

-- Dedicated phone line.
+- Dedicated contact e-mail address; and - Dedicated phone line.

-Signed for and on behalf of Dalriada Trustees Limited (the trustee)
+Signed for and on behalf of Dalriada Trustees Limited (the Trustee)